conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 * Once a client connects it never disconnects
 * A client will never sends a message to itself

+This protocol could cause the clients to recieve segmented messages without possibility to distinguish between them but let's ignore that too.

 ## Solutions

 ### Tests